-For a lot of the parents I’ve spoken to, this is one of those ‘silly kids’ things.
-Like being an astronaut or a cowboy (both of which could happen, remember that!).
+For a lot of the parents I’ve spoken to, this is one of those ‘silly kids’ things, like being an astronaut or a cowboy (both could happen!).
 Of course, every teenager wants to play Fortnite for a living or be a global YouTube star at the age of 10.
 But in the end, it’s not a career, a real job, something that they can count on to support them in the future.
 Right?
 No, actually.
 You couldn’t be more wrong.

-I’m living proof of that and I’ve had very limited success with online fame and fortune.
+I’m living proof of that, and I’ve had minimal success with online fame and fortune.
 But as far as having a career online, I’ve 100% done that.
 I had to come up with something, my skills on Fortnite are limited to hiding in bushes until someone finds me.
 (Top 7, don’t @ me, haha).
-There’s a huge range of careers out there and it’s important to keep moving with these trends.
+There’s a massive range of careers out there, and it’s essential to keep moving with these trends.

 We just need to stop getting in the way.

-But how do you take those things and turn them into a solid foundation for a career in the digital world?
+But how do you take those things and turn them into a solid foundation for a digital career?

 Don’t rule out these careers as ‘real’ careers.

 There are people all over the world, well below the top-tier superstars, making a comfortable living doing something that makes them very happy.
 For people to have something that they love to do and make it their career has always been my ideal; I want that for everyone.
 Wouldn’t you want that for your child?